 Get fitter and build your core strength and flexibility in just 10 weeks.

-This is Week 3 and 4 ONLY of the complete 10 Week series (‘How to Be Awesome at Pilates’) which comprises 30 complete, easy to follow and fun workouts.
+This is Week 1 and 2 ONLY of the complete 10 Week series which comprises 30 complete, easy to follow and fun workouts.

-Weeks 3 and 4 each feature 3 x 32 minute workouts to follow along with (6 individual workouts in total).
+These first 2 Weeks each feature 3 x 32 minute workouts to follow along with (6 individual workouts in total).
 The workouts should be taken 2 or 3 days apart, so your body has sufficient time to recover and refresh.

 The workouts are divided into three sections: Abdominals, Arms, and Legs (including a final stretch session).